dhyeykhanpara21/p2/DEPLOYMENT.md

 The project includes the following configuration files for deployment:

 - `vercel.json` - Vercel deployment configuration
-- `vite.config.js` - Vite build configuration
 - `package.json` - Build scripts and dependencies
+- `build-static.js` - Static build script for copying files

 ### Build Process

-Vercel will automatically run `npm run build` which uses Vite to build the static site.
-The build output is placed in the `dist/` directory.
+Vercel will automatically run `npm run build` which uses a simple Node.js script to copy all files to the `dist/` directory.
+This avoids permission issues with Vite's binary.

 ### Custom Domain